dzervoudakes/grindstonejs/README.md

 ##### resize()

-_Captures the native resize event and executes a function each time the event triggers._
+_Capture the native resize event and execute a function each time the event triggers._

 ```
 $(selector).resize(callback);